-Danocrine is a prescription drug that was approved by the Food and Drug Administration (FDA) in 1976 to treat endometriosis.
+Danocrine is a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) in 1976 to treat endometriosis.
 Danocrine is not considered a first-line treatment for endometriosis due to its menopause-like side effects.
 Danocrine may be referred to by its drug name, danazol.

 Danocrine should not be taken by women who are pregnant or breastfeeding.
 Danocrine is not appropriate for women who have a history of blood clots, stroke, or heart attack.
 Danocrine should not be taken by women with undiagnosed vaginal bleeding, porphyria, or damaged heart, liver, or kidneys.
 Danocrine should be used with caution in people with diabetes, migraine, epilepsy, high blood pressure, high cholesterol, polycythemia (a blood disorder), a history of breast cancer, or problems with the heart or kidneys.

 Danocrine is a male steroid hormone, or androgen.
 In cases of endometriosis, Danocrine is believed to work by changing hormone levels and suppressing the growth of endometrial tissue.

 Danocrine is taken orally as a capsule twice a day.
 Begin taking Danocrine on the first day of your period.

 Your doctor will perform a pregnancy test before prescribing Danocrine.